How to Spend 7 Days in England

 Canterbury – Half Day

-You can either drive to Canterbury or get there by train (which should take less than two hours either way).
+So, to continue your 7-day England itinerary you can either drive to Canterbury or get there by train (which should take less than two hours either way).

 Canterbury is a beautiful medieval city – a cathedral city that was once a famous pilgrimage site in the Middle Ages.
 Now, tourism plays a major role in the city and it is one of the most visited in England.